Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 11:35 Waiting for the bus at Kawagoe Bus Station

 Both Platform 1 and Platform 3 have many trains going to Hikawa Shrine.
-In the end, I took the Me 01 from Platform 3.
+We finally took the Me 01 from Platform 3.

-As long as you recognize “東武 バス ”, use the Kawagoe Pass (Train + Bus) without special exchange; just show the QR code to the driver when getting off.
+As long as you recognize “東武 バス ”, use the Kawagoe Pass (Train + Bus) without any special exchange; just show the QR code screen to the driver when getting off.

 11:55 Arrive at Hikawa Shrine